UnforeseenOcean/UnforeseenOcean.github.io/projects/HTML5/OWLoader/readme.md

   - Matchmaking loading screen
 - ~~Make index.html~~ :ballot_box_with_check:
   - ~~It currently just redirects~~ :ballot_box_with_check:
-- Integrate Google Font CSS
+- ~~Integrate Google Font CSS~~ :ballot_box_with_check:
+  - Limitations: BigNoodleToo cannot be shared, thus Impact is used as a substitute if the font is not installed.

 # Font is weird?
 Install the following fonts, installing the one you have access to, from the first font.
 If you already have the fonts installed, ensure it's set to Visible.